jlmnrc/custom_codebook/README.md

 |-----|------------------------------------------|--------------------------------------------------------------------------------------------------------------------|
 | 11.  | **Collected When**                      | When the field contains a branching logic (see no. 6 above), this new section will show the branching logic code." |

 ### 5.3.
-Longitudinal Setup and Repeating Instruments/Events
+Longitudinal Setup, Repeating Instruments/Events, Collection Guide
 ![03_longitudinal.jpg](images%2F03_longitudinal.jpg)

 | No  | Component                                | Component Description                                                                                                                                                                                                                                                    | How the text is populated?                                                                                         |